+Above CIR Distribution

-Above CIR 'Above CIR' distribution is the second phase of bandwidth allocation between a parent scheduler Distribution 'Above CIR' distribution is the second phase of bandwidth that is available to the parent scheduler after the 'within CIR' distribution is distributed among the child members using each child's level (to define strict priority for the above CIR distribution), Weight (the ratio at a given level with several children) and the child's rate value.
+'Above CIR' distribution is the second phase of bandwidth allocation between a parent scheduler and its child queues and child schedulers.
+The bandwidth that is available to the parent scheduler after the 'within CIR' distribution is distributed among the child members using each child's level (to define strict priority for the above CIR distribution), Weight (the ratio at a given level with several children) and the child's rate value.
 A rate value equal to the child's CIR value results in a child not receiving any bandwidth during the 'above CIR' distribution phase.